ALRubinger/web5-kt/README.md

 1. Open the [Publish workflow](https://github.com/TBD54566975/web5-kt/actions/workflows/publish.yml), press the **Run workflow button** selecting the branch you want to generate the snapshot from.

-2. In the version field, insert the current version, a short meaningful identifier and the `-SNAPSHOT` prefix, ie:
+2. In the version field, insert the current version, a short meaningful identifier and the `-SNAPSHOT` suffix, ie:

    - 0.11.0.pr123-SNAPSHOT
    - 0.11.0.shortsha-SNAPSHOT